-At the time of writing, the list of authorised cardholders was not subject to regular review.
-Regular reviews help ensure leavers cannot use credit cards that have been issued to them and protect the Force against unauthorised spend.
+At the time o ensure leavers cannot use credit cards that have been issued to them and protect the Force against unauthorised spend.
 Reviews have since been introduced following our audit fieldwork and therefore, no formal action has been raised.